anelisekathryn/ski-resort-weather/README.md

-# ski-resort-weather
+# Ski Resort Weather
-Find the current weather at your favorite ski resort
+Find the current weather at your favorite ski resort!